TheCacophonyProject/classifier-pipeline/README.md

 3. Unzip the contents of both files

+4. Clone this repository

+5. Make a python3 virtual environment if youd like and tnstall requirements `pip install -r requirements.txt`

+6. go into source dir `cd src`

-4. Build the dataset into tf records
+7. Build the dataset into tf records
 `python3 build.py --split-file <PATH TO DATASET SPLIT>` <PATH TO HDF5 FILES>`

-5. Train the model
+8. Train the model
 `python3 train.py <training name>`

-- This is a confusion matrix built of the dataset in this way
+- This will produce similar accuracies on the testdataset to this confusion matrix
 - ![picture alt](readme/lilaTestSet-wr.png "Confusion Matrix")